Skip to content

 Growing & Changing

 English - We practise writing skills daily and take our ideas from rich and varied texts including poetry and non-fiction.
 We continue to learn to write for different audiences and for different purpose.
 We aim to include as much ‘writing choice’ as possible.
-We start with Shakespeare’s, ‘A Midsummer Night’s Dream’.
+We are going to be writing our own fable this half term based on ‘The Hare and the Tortoise’.

 Maths – Please see our school website for more detail.